FREQUENTLY ASKED QUESTIONS

 Does GSA charge a fee?

-Gender Selection Australia offers a completely free of charge service, to assist families seeing Dr Potter for gender selection to navigate their journey.
+Gender Selection Australia offers a completely FREE service, to assist families seeing Dr Potter for gender selection to navigate their journey.

 What are Dr Potters success rates?